-- (1) Responding to call for patients with whom a physician-patient relationship has been established through an in-person encounter by the physician; - (2) Providing cross coverage for a physician who has established a physician-patient or relationship with the patient through an in-person encounter; or - (3) Providing medical assistance in the event of an emergency situation.
+- (1) Responding to a call for patients with whom a physician-patient relationship has been established through an in-person encounter by the physician; - (2) Providing cross coverage for a physician who has established a physician-patient or relationship with the patient through an in-person encounter; or - (3) Providing medical assistance in the event of an emergency. - 120 (i) Rulemaking. -

-(i) Rulemaking.

-The West Virginia Board of Medicine and West Virginia Board of Osteopathic Medicine may propose joint rules for legislative approval in accordance with article three, chapter twenty-nine-a of this code to implement standards for and limitations upon the utilization of telemedicine technologies in the practice of medicine in this state.
+The West Virginia Board of Medicine and West Virginia Board of Osteopathic Medicine may propose joint rules for legislative approval in accordance with §29A-3-1 et seq. of this code to implement standards for and limitations upon the utilization of telemedicine technologies in the practice of medicine in this state.

-(i) Preservation of the Traditional Physician-Patient Relationship.
+(j) Preservation of the traditional physician-patient relationship. -

 Nothing in this section changes the rights, duties, privileges, responsibilities and liabilities incident to the physician-patient relationship, nor is it meant or intended to change in any way the personal character of the physician-patient relationship.
-This section does not alter the scope of practice of any healthcare provider or authorize the delivery of healthcare services in a setting, or in a manner, not otherwise authorized by law.
+This section does not alter the scope of practice of any health care provider or authorize the delivery of health care services in a setting, or in a manner, not otherwise authorized by law.